 Waverley Station – Edinburgh City Breaks

-Arrive at Edinburgh’s Waverley Station via Virgin Trains East Coast for a city break from Aberdeen, Inverness, London, York, Leeds, Newcastle or Durham (or more stations within easy reach of the (LNER East Coast rail links).
+Arrive at Edinburgh’s Waverley Station via LNER East Coast for a city break from Aberdeen, Inverness, London, York, Leeds, Newcastle or Durham (or more stations within easy reach of the (LNER East Coast rail links).
 Read more

 The residence of the Royal Family in Edinburgh

-A visit to the Royal Family’s official residence in Scotland is one of the highlights of a trip to Edinburgh for many of our visitors.
+A visit to the Palace of Holyroodhouse the Royal Family’s official residence in Scotland is one of the highlights of a trip to Edinburgh for many visitors.
 Read more

 Where is Carfax Close?